SergejRuff/Virusparies/README.md

 # Virusparies

-VirusHunterGatherer is a data-driven tool designed for high-throughput virus discovery.
-The process involves Virushunter conducting sensitive homology-based detection of viral sequence reads in unprocessed data.
-This approach identifies the most conserved regions of a virus, which serve as seeds in the Virusgatherer step for a seed-based assembly of full-length viral genome sequences.

-The Virusparies package provides a set of plotting functions tailored for visualizing **VirushunterGatherer Hittables**.
+Virusparies is an R package designed for visualizing outputs from VirusHunterGatherer, a data-driven virus discovery (DDVD) tool.
+It provides a set of plotting functions that aid in the interpretation and analysis of viral sequence data.
 The name draws inspiration from the hunter-gatherer metaphor, with "paries" derived from Latin meaning "wall".
 It symbolizes the parietal art left by ancient hunters and gatherers on walls, summarizing their stories and beliefs.

-VirusHunterGatherer is available on: https://github.com/lauberlab/VirusHunterGatherer .
+VirusHunterGatherer is a computational pipeline designed for DDVD and is available on: https://github.com/lauberlab/VirusHunterGatherer.
+It involves two steps: (i) VirusHunter conducts sensitive homology-based detection of viral sequence reads in unprocessed data, identifying the most conserved regions of a virus, which serve as seeds for the (ii) Virusgatherer step that assembles full-length viral genome sequences.

 - [Installation](https://github.com/SergejRuff/Virusparies#installation)
 - [Overview](https://github.com/SergejRuff/Virusparies#overview)